Toluwani-Okunola/LitaProject_CustomerData/README.md

     - 2023: 17m (active), 24m (canceled)
     - 2024: 14m (active), 13m (canceled)

-Only one type of subscription type is available in all region
+- Only one type of subscription types is available in all regions

 ### Recommendation